growilabs/growi-docs/docs/en/guide/getting-started/five_minutes.md

 # Quick-Start Guide

-This guide will walk through how to quickly create a page, create a child page, and navigate between parent and child pages.
+This guide will walkthrough how to quickly create a page, create a child page, and navigate between parent and child pages.

 [[toc]]